mesoform/terraform-infrastructure-modules/gcp/secure_swarm_node/README.md

 ### Managed Instance Group
-The instance group has the name `${var.name}-${var.zone}` and configures the ports, stateful disk, update policy and auto healing policies for the VM.
+The module deploys either a zonal (default) or regional instance group manager, with either a stateful (default) or stateless configuration.
+If `zone` is set, an MIG will be deployed in `${var.region}-${var.zone}`, with the name `${var.name}-${var.zone}`.
+If `zone` is null, a regional MIG will be deployed instead, and will just have the name set in the `name` variable.

+The MIG can either be stateful (default) or set to stateless by setting `stateful_instance_group=false`.
+If using a persistent disks, the maximum `target_size` is 1 (see [troubleshooting](#the-instance-template-cannot-be-used-to-create-more-than-one-instance-per-zone)).

+If the `update_policy` is configured to do so, the instances deployed from MIG will update when the version changes.
-If using the timestamp for the configuration, the version of the instance will update when there is a change to:
+If `version_name` is not set, a timestamp is used for the `version` configuration.
+The timestamp, and therefore the version, is updated when there is a change to one of the following:
 * Deployment version (blue or green)
 * The fingerprint of the instance template corresponding to the deployment version
 * Update Policy
 * Health Check
 * Named Ports

-Otherwise, it will update when `${var.version}` is updated.
+Otherwise, it will update when `version_name` is updated.
+NOTE: This module currently only deploys 1 version at a time.

 #### Confidential Compute Instance configuration
-To use auto healing in the MIG with confidential compute instances, the boot disk must be set as stateful (see [troubleshooting](#troubleshooting)).
+To use auto healing in the MIG with confidential compute instances, the boot disk must be set as stateful (see [troubleshooting](#instance-update-failed-nvme-interface-must-be-specified-when-the-disk-is-created-rather-than-during-attachment)).
 If `stateful_disk_delete_rule` is set to `NEVER`, the boot disk will persist after deletion of the instance it was attached to.
 If it is set to `ON_PERMANENT_INSTANCE_DELETION`:
 * Boot disk **persists** and is reattached to instance when: